Question

 Targeting

-Perfect when you want to show strategic focus and precision in your career goals.
-Use when you have a clear, specific direction and want to demonstrate strategic thinking.
+Perfect for showing strategic focus and precision in your career goals, especially when you have a specific industry or role type in mind

 Exploring